-38. Provisions for payment of money owed
+36. Provisions for payment of money owed

-- (1) Where a person in respect of whom a notice is published under section 40(2) or (5), owed immediately before the commission of the specified offence, money which is not secured by or charged on the property which is liable to forfeiture under section 36, the person to whom the money is due, may apply to the court, within thirty days after the publication of the notice in a newspaper under section 40 or such further time as may be allowed by the court, requesting that part of the property of the person against whom a notice is published, is made liable to forfeiture and placed at the disposal of the Official Receiver for the payment of the money owed. - (2) On the receipt of an application under subsection (1) and on satisfaction that the applicant was not concerned with, or privy to, the commission of the offence, the court may release from forfeiture and place at the disposal of the Official Receiver, part of the property of the person in respect of whom the notice is published under section 40(2) or (5), as it thinks fit, taking into account- - (a) whether the liability was incurred bona fide; - (b) the secured debts of the person in respect of whom the notice is published; - (c) the revenues that the person in respect of whom the notice is published owes to the Government or any local government; and - (d) the proportion of the total liabilities to the total assets of the person in respect of whom the notice is published.
+(1) Where a person in respect of whom a notice is published under section 38 (2), owed immediately before the commission of the specified offence, money which is not secured by or charged on the property which is liable to forfeiture under section 39, the person to whom the money is due, may apply to the court, within thirty days after the publication of the notice in a newspaper under section 38 or such further time as may be allowed by the court, requesting that part of the property of the person against whom a notice is published, is made liable to forfeiture and placed at the disposal of the Official Receiver for the payment of the money owed.

+- (2) On the receipt of an application under subsection (1) and on satisfaction that the applicant was not concerned with, or privy to, the commission of the offence, the court may release from forfeiture and place at the disposal of the official receiver, part of the property of the person in respect of whom the notice is published under section 38 (2), as it thinks fit, taking into account- - (a) whether the liability was incurred bona fide; - (b) the secured debts of the person in respect of whom the notice is published; - (c) the revenues that the person in respect of whom the notice is published owes to the Government or any local government; and - (d) the proportion of the total liabilities to the total assets of the person in respect of whom the notice is published.

-39. Claim by person who commits a specified offence
+37. Claim by person who commits a specified offence

-- (1) Any person in respect of whom a notice is published under section 40(2) or (5) may apply to the court, within thirty days after the publication of the notice, for release from forfeiture, any of his or her property, on the ground that he or she acquired it- - (a) by succession; - (b) by gift from a relation who was not concerned with, or privy to, the specified offence of which he or she is convicted or with reference to which the application for forfeiture is made under section 40(4), or any other offence under this Act; or - (c) with money earned by him or her through lawful means. - (2) Where the court is satisfied that the property was acquired by the person applying under subsection (1) in any manner specified in that subsection, the court shall, subject to any terms and conditions as may be specified by it, exclude the property from that forfeited to the State under section 36. - (3) In this section, "relation" includes, in the case of a man, his wife or reputed wife and in the case of a woman her husband or reputed husband.
+- (1) Any person in respect of whom a notice is published under section 38 (2) may apply to the court, within thirty days after the publication of the notice in a newspaper of wide circulation, for release from forfeiture, any of his or her property, on the ground that he or she acquired it- - (a) by succession or that the property is held by him or her in trust for the benefit of another person; - (b) by gift from any person who was not concerned with, or privy to, the specified offence of which he or she is convicted or with reference to which the application for forfeiture is made under section 39 (4), or any other offence under this Act; or

+- (c) with money earned by him or her through lawful means. - (2) Where the court is satisfied that the property was acquired by the person applying under subsection (1) in any manner specified in that subsection, the court shall, subject to any terms and conditions as may be specified by it, exclude the property from that forfeited to the State under section 39.

-40. Procedure in respect of forfeiture
+38. Procedure in respect of forfeiture